tertsdiepraam/tertsdiepraam.github.io/content/blog/linux_newcomers.md

  - must have clients on all major platforms (Linux, Windows, Mac OSX, Android, iOS, Firefox & Chrome)

-The first two criteria are for security reasons, I want to be able to check whether it is secure, or, if I don't check myself, I want other's to have check it's security.
-The last criterium is just convenience, as I want it to work on all platforms I use currently and I might use in the future.
-All this brought me to Bitwarden, essentially the best (open source) password manager around.
-And it has a free hosted plan too.
+The first two criteria are for security reasons, The last criterium is just convenience, as I want it to work on all platforms I use currently and I might use in the future.
+I ended up using Bitwarden, essentially the best (open source) password manager around.

 KeePass is a good locally hosted option, especially with the KeePassXC frontend.